Anita Hill’s Sexual Harassment Commission Distances Itself From Les Moonves

 Advertisement

-In a statement to Refinery29, a spokesperson for the commission emphasized the role that women hold in the organization and minimized Moonves’ involvement.
+In a statement to Refinery29, a spokesperson for the commission emphasised the role that women hold in the organisation and minimised Moonves’ involvement.

 Moonves was one of many prominent Hollywood names associated with the commission’s founding.
-According to the Associated Press, founders of the organization are expected to fund the group.
+According to the Associated Press, founders of the organisation are expected to fund the group.

 For Illeana Douglas, an actress and one of the women who accused Moonves of sexual misconduct, Moonves’ involvement in the group felt like an affront.